CarolineGraebelBHT/MasterProjectSonarQube/README.md

 <a name="xgboost-cs"></a>
 #### XGBoost
 To create a good XGBoost model, a parameter space is defined that contains multiple options per parameter.
 Through cross-validated grid search, the combination of parameters that minimises the MAE is chosen.
 The resulting model shows a very low MAE and MSE, leading to the best test performance of all models.

+<a name="#svm-cs"></a>
+#### Support Vector Machine
+Similar to XGBoost, a parameter grid was defined to optimize the model with cross-validated GridSearch.
+The resulting model has higher errors compared to all models but Linear Regression.
+It scores a high $`R^2`$.

 <a name="results-cs"></a>
 ### Results